aws-neuron/aws-neuron-sdk/release-notes/tensorflow-neuron/tensorflow-neuron.rst

 Dependency change
 -----------------

-1. Bump tensorflow base package version number to 1.15.3
+1. Bump TensorFlow base package version number to 1.15.3
-2. Add ``tensorflow >= 1.15.0, < 1.16.0`` as an installation dependency
+2. Add ``TensorFlow >= 1.15.0, < 1.16.0`` as an installation dependency
-   so that packages depending on tensorflow can be installed together with tensorflow-neuron without error
+   so that packages depending on TensorFlow can be installed together with tensorflow-neuron without error

 New Features